Relintai/pandemonium_engine_docs/03_usage/19_plugins/01_running_code_in_the_editor.md

     # Code to execute both in editor and in game.
 ```

-Note:
- Modifications in editor are permanent.
-For example, in the following case, when we remove the script, the node will keep its rotation.
+Note: Modifications in editor are permanent.
+For example, in the following case, when we remove
+the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.

 ## Try it out

 Add a `Sprite` node to your scene and set the texture to Pandemonium icon.
 Attach and open a script, and change it to this:

-gdscript GDScript

 ```
 tool